Haitian police arrest suspect accused of orchestrating President's assassination - KION546

 It was 1 a.m. when the attackers stormed the President’s private residence in Petion-Ville, a suburb of Haiti’s capital, shooting Moise 16 times, according to former Prime Minister Laurent Lamothe.
 First lady Martine Moise, who was also shot in the attack, was evacuated to intensive care in a hospital in Miami.

-The Caribbean nation of roughly 11 million people, many of them living amid poverty and rising violence, now faces an even more uncertain future.
+The Caribbean nation of roughly 11 million people, many of them living amid poverty, now faces an even more uncertain future.

 Moise’s death takes place against a background of extreme violence in the capital Port-au-Prince which has claimed the lives of many citizens in recent weeks.
 Haiti was already dealing with political turmoil, a growing humanitarian crisis, and a worsening Covid-19 epidemic.